holepunchto/pear-docs/guide/releasing-a-pear-app.md

 pear stage production
 ```

-Running this command in a Pear project folder outputs an application key.
+Running this command in a Pear project folder outputs an application link.

-Using separate channels for development and production means there is an application key for trusted peers and one for public peers.
+Using separate channels for development and production means there is an application link for trusted peers and one for public peers.

-The development key can remain unreleased, so that `pear run <dev key>` loads the latest staged changes by default.
+The development link can remain unreleased, so that `pear run <dev link>` loads the latest staged changes by default.

-The production key's releases can be marked, so that `pear run <production key>` loads the latest stable release by default.
+The production link's releases can be marked, so that `pear run <production link>` loads the latest stable release by default.

 ## Step 2: Marking a Release